 This is not a blame game, nor is it designed to make IOP participants feel guilty about their drug or alcohol abuse.
 Instead, with individual counseling program participants are encouraged to overcome their addiction mentally as well as physically.

-Our drug and alcohol rehab center at Northpoint Evergreen Bellevue shares the perspective of SAMHSA, quoted above.
+Our drug and alcohol rehab center at Northpoint the Evergreen shares the perspective of SAMHSA, quoted above.
 The goal of addiction counseling in IOP is establish the foundation for maintaining sobriety after the program has ended, setting participants up for success in the long run.
 This can only be accomplished if counselors and clients work together in the therapy sessions, which is why most intensive outpatient programs establish a relationship of trust between counselors and patients early on.

 ~ Substance Abuse and Mental Health Services Agency, 'Substance Abuse: Clinical Issues in Intensive Outpatient Treatment'